eltesoro-dnn/dnndocsdita/README.md

 # dnndocsdita
-Copied from docshtmlbackup repository and converted to DITA.
+Copied from docshtmlbackup repository and converted to DITA 1.2.